This is quite telling. This is as close as we will get to understanding how absolutely stubborn and shallow you have become as our Commander in Chief.

 An army is killing 28,000 people a year and you tell us that we must accept this as a “reality” in the new world.

 Vets of Iraq, groaned and mourned the blood that was lost when you turned your back on our success in Iraq.
 We quietly gnashed our teeth, when you surged in Afghanistan, but changed the rules that hamstrung our warfighters.

 When moderate Syrians cried out for help, you promised aid, drew red lines and left them to die.
 ISIS filled that gap to counter Assad.
 200 Iraqi terror veterans swelled to over 40,000 and then reinvaded Iraq.

-While drones fly and take out terror leaders with precision, you let a four mile convoy slowly drive into Mosul without dropping one ordinance in defense.
-When most military leaders urged caution in Libya, you pounded them by air, displaced their dictator in Hussein like fashion and refused follow on forces to keep the peace.
+While drones fly and take out terror leaders with precision, you let a four-mile convoy slowly drive into Mosul without dropping one ordinance in defense.
+When most military leaders urged caution in Libya, you pounded them by air, displaced their dictator in Hussein like fashion and refused to follow on forces to keep the peace.
 ISIS filled the gap.
 Attacking Americans and killing an Ambassador.

 When Yemen asked for help against Iranian led militias, you ignored their plea.
 Signed an agreement with Iran, negotiated in deception with the Ayatollah and Ahmadinejad.
 ISIS filled the gap, Saudi Arabia sent troops instead.

 Muslim Brotherhood in Egypt?
 You supported their bloody attacks, mob rapes and Sharia law, before you turned against them.

 Algeria?
 You left it to France to lead the way.